 The paper that is posted on KJEA publishes original research only, and strictly examines the plagiarism problem including self-plagiarism.
 As part of that, CrossCheck is applied to strictly check the similarity with existing published papers.
 The communication author should go through the plagiarism examination at the stage of submitting the paper.

 The corresponding author will receive an e-mail from the journal publisher for the manuscript proofs once their manuscripts are accepted for publication.
 Excessive changes by the author should be reconsidered by the Editors, which will delay the publication.
 The Editors reserve the right to make minor changes to the manuscript text, but without changing data and their scientific observations.
 The corresponding author must return the proofs to journal publisher within 48 hour of receipt.

-The actual color and page charges will be notified to the author along with the galley proofs.
+Charges for color figures and pages will be notified to the author along with the galley proofs.
 Request for charge waiver will be considered upon receiving a letter with the justification from the corresponding author.
-Even if the author chooses black and white printing, electronic version will bear color without charge.
+Even if the author chooses black and white printing, color figures will be reproduced in online article free of charge.

 The Korean Journal of Environmental Agriculture does not provide reprints to authors in principle.
 In case of the request from the authors, however, the reprints can be provided with printing charge to the authors.
-Free accesses to the PDF offprint will be available on the Journal Issues of the society homepage.
+Free access to the PDF offprint will be available from the Journal website.

-The copyright of the whole content of papers published in the Journal belongs to Korean Society of Environmental Agriculture and all authors should sign the copyright transfer form when their manuscript is submitted.
+The copyright of the whole contents published in the Journal belongs to Korean Society of Environmental Agriculture and all authors should sign the copyright transfer forms when their manuscripts are submitted.
 The journal also follows the Creative Commons Attribution Non-commercial License as an open access journal.